aws-samples/aws-terraform-pipeline/README.md

 ### Module Inputs

 These are the module inputs for the `main.tf` file in the `deploy` directory.
-It is setup for a [GitHub source type](https://developer.hashicorp.com/terraform/language/modules/sources#github) but it could be cloned and deployed locally.
+It is setup for a [GitHub source type](https://developer.hashicorp.com/terraform/language/modules/sources#github) but it could be cloned and deployed locally, or from a private registry.

 ```
 terraform {